paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-085-north-korean-human-rights.md

 **(c) Authorization of appropriations**

-(1) **In general** — In addition to funds otherwise available for such purposes, there are authorized to be appropriated to the President $5,000,000 for each of the fiscal years 2013 through 2017 to carry out this section.
+(1) **In general** — In addition to funds otherwise available for such purposes, there are authorized to be appropriated to the President $5,000,000 for each of the fiscal years 2018 through 2022 to carry out this section.

 (2) **Availability** — Amounts appropriated pursuant to the authorization of appropriations under paragraph (1) are authorized to remain available until expended.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (c)(1).
+Pub.
+L. 115–198 substituted “2018 through 2022” for “2013 through 2017”.

 2013—Subsec. (b)(2).
 Pub.
 L. 113–4 substituted “section 7102(15)” for “section 7102(14)”.

 2012—Subsec. (c)(1).
 Pub.
 L. 112–172 substituted “$5,000,000” for “$20,000,000” and “2013 through 2017” for “2005 through 2012”.